sheatsley/attacks/README.md

 [serve as abstractions for effortlessly building a vast space of new attacks](https://arxiv.org/abs/2209.04521).
-At this time, the techniques based on the eight attacks above enable construction of 432 total attacks (all of which often decrease model accuracy to less than 1% with ~100 iterations across the datasets found in [this repo](https://github.com/sheatsley/datasets)).
-All of the information you need to start using this repo is contained within this one ReadMe, ordered by complexity (No need to parse through some highly over-engineered ReadTheDocs documentation).
+At this time, the techniques based on the eight attacks above enable construction of 432 total attacks (all of which often decrease model accuracy to less than 1% with ~100 iterations at a budget of 15% across the datasets found in [this repo](https://github.com/sheatsley/datasets)).
+All of the information you need to start using this repo is contained within this one ReadMe, ordered by complexity (No need to parse through any ReadTheDocs documentation).

 #### But wait, didn't [The Space of Adversarial Strategies](https://arxiv.org/abs/2209.04521) have 576 attacks?